jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

     let x = some_struct.get_x();
 }
 ```
-`some_struct` cannot be null.
-Rust does not have classes.
-It uses structs instead.
+and calling `.get_x()` would be safe here. `some_struct` is a "reference to a struct" and is guaranteed to have a value.
+Rust does not have classes, it uses structs instead.
 Just like in C#, struct cannot be null.
+And this type of reference (`&`) cannot be null too.

-How would we express "lack of value" with Option then?
+How would we express "lack of value" with `Option` then?

 ```rust
 let content : Option<String> = read_file("text.txt");
 ```
 *Disclaimer: There is no `read_file` function, I use simplifications in all examples to keep the concept simple.*

 `read_file` function can fail - for example, there is no file to read.
-But in this case, it will return result wrapped in option - if everything went without problems, we would get `Some(content)` as a result.
+But in this case, it will return result wrapped in `Option` - if everything went without problems, we would get `Some(content)` as a result.
 If something went bad, we would get `None`.

 So why `Option`?
 Why not just use plain nullable type?

 Option is a wrapper so it does not allow directly access wrapped value inside it.
-You cannot use `split` on `Option<String>`.
+You cannot use `split()` function on `Option<String>`.
 You need to unwrap first explicitly, to access the value.
+It is like accessing `int?` with `.Value` in C#.
 This way, Rust guarantees that there is no exception unhandled.
 This prevents from trying to access something that does not exists.

 We can use `unwrap()` function to get the value inside, but it is not recommended.
 It is dirty and quick solution for prototyping.